Who's Behind the Dark Horse Report?

 What's With the Name?

 The term ‘dark horse’ has traditionally been used in politics to describe a candidate who is relatively unknown but yet is unexpectedly elected into office.
-However, since many Canadians can't even name their local representative, this term can technically be applied to numerous politicians currently in office.
-While they may not be true 'Dark Horses' as per the traditional definition, they are nonetheless dark horses in the eyes of many voters.
-The blog uses this term to emphasize the strong disinterest Canadians have toward politics and hopes to help shed light on the many dark horses in the political system.
+However, since many Canadians can't even name their own local representative, this term can also be used to describe many politicians currently in office.
+While they may not be true 'Dark Horses' as per the traditional definition, they are nonetheless dark horses in the eyes of many who voted for a name they knew little about.
+The Dark Horse Report uses this term to emphasize the strong disinterest Canadians have toward politics as we help shed light on the many dark horses in the political system.

 Have a comment, question, or suggestion?